 3. Proofread your Papers

-In most cases, unless you are writing reflective essays, you’d be expected not to copy-paste but paraphrase text.
+In most cases, unless you are writing reflective essays (very rare), you’d be expected not to copy-paste but paraphrase text.
 Be sure to add value.
-For instance, criticize rather than summarizing, especially while writing a literature review for your research paper.
+For instance, criticize rather than summarize, especially while writing a literature review for your research paper.

 6. Consult Widely